 I was like that years ago.
 I was doing everything possible to avoid my flaws by drinking and partying.
 It was always out with people.
 Staying home felt unbearable.
 Not because there was something wrong with my place.
 But because it was quiet.
 There was no one to distract me from the thought that was constantly returning – that my life was going nowhere if I don’t do something about it.
 That’s why I looked for more opportunities to be around others in order to escape reality and feel better.

 In our age of emotional safeguarding – where we are protecting the people closest to us from feeling uncomfortable.
 Individuals can’t become adults.
 Age is not the problem.
 The issue is the thinking part.
 We grow up believing that everything should be easy and everyone should respect us but when reality strikes, and when things get hard.
 When we receive honest comments about our work.
 We feel crushed.
-That’s why we tend to indulge in activities that bring us immediate gains so we can feel better.
+That’s why, to feel better, we tend to indulge in activities that bring us immediate gains.

 The Consequences of Instant Gratification